 This qualification will be delivered via block release from Sandwell College, with practical skills developed in a simulated environment at Phoenix Street.

-A variety of assessment methods will be used throughout the Level 2 Highways Maintenance Skilled Operative Apprenticeship, including observation, professional discussions, written work and witness testimonies to gather evidence for the End Point Assessment.
+A variety of assessment methods will be used throughout the Level 2 Highways Maintenance Skilled Operative Apprenticeship, including observation, professional discussions, written work and witness testimonies in order to gather evidence for the End Point Assessment.

+The EPA will be carried out by an external organisation once the apprentice has successfully reached Gateway.
+This will be a minimum of 12 months.
 Learners are required to complete Level 1 functional skills (if required) and sit the exams for the Level 2 functional skills exams in maths and English.

 The EPA consists of two distinct assessment methods:

 The Knowledge Test will be graded as fail, pass or distinction.
 The Practical Skills Assessment will be graded as fail or pass.
 The individual grades will be combined to determine the overall grade of fail, pass or

-On completion learners will be qualified to work as a Highways Maintenance Skilled Operative, potentially earning a salary of over £30,000 depending on your employer.
+On completion of the Level 2 Highways Maintenance Skilled Operative Apprenticeship, you will be qualified to work as a Highways Maintenance Skilled Operative, potentially earning a salary of over £30,000 depending on your employer.